Fill out this form to get free information on courses, admissions and financial aid from your personal advisor.

 Research on effective schools provides guidance on the most productive ways to organize time, people, money, technology, and other resources.
 To use these resources most effectively, leaders need to have a strategy that defines the most important priorities, the overall educational design, and the organizational structures that best match the necessary goals for improvement.
 Effective leaders need to be able to (1) link whole-school strategic plans to effective instructional practices and improved use of time and money; (2) ensure individualized attention where needed in subject areas; (3) evaluate alternative paths to school improvement; (4) invest wisely in improving teaching quality; and (5) organize staff and use other resources in new ways that allow focused investment in teaching and learning.

-Effective principals develop capabilities to foster cultures for learning based on mutual respect among students, teachers, staff, parents, and the larger community.
+Effective educational leaders develop capabilities to foster cultures for learning based on mutual respect among students, teachers, staff, parents, and the larger community.
 Strategies for fairly and effectively administering discipline and resolving conflict are addressed.
 This course is intended to help leaders understand and treat individual and group differences and potential conflict as opportunities for developing the dispositions, knowledge, and skills that result in social competencies essential to civic participation and interpersonal effectiveness in school and beyond.
-Principal candidates also study issues related to safety and violence in schools, considering both methods of prevention and ways to respond to unsafe and violent situations.
+Candidates also study issues related to safety and violence in schools, considering both methods of prevention and ways to respond to unsafe and violent situations.

 To be effective, school leaders must understand the foundational principles of teaching—curriculum, instruction, and assessment.
-Education professionals in this course also focus on the considerations with which principals need to engage as they plan for the adoption and implementation of a new or substantially revised program to enhance student learning in a content domain.
+Education professionals in this course also focus on the considerations with which they need to engage as they plan for the adoption and implementation of a new or substantially revised program to enhance student learning in a content domain.
 Literacy and math are two content areas that are problematic in many schools, especially those serving diverse students and students who are underperforming.
 Thus, while the lessons are applicable to other subjects, the focus here is on how to ensure that content standards, curriculum materials, assessment, instruction, professional development, and parental and community involvement, among other initiatives, are aligned in ways that foster student achievement in literacy and math.

-This program is not intended to lead to teacher certification.
+This program does not lead to teacher licensure or certification.
 Teachers are advised to contact their individual school districts as to whether this program may qualify for salary advancement.